LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_
 _(Specific risk domain: external communication on the performance of AI systems)_

-- [ ] 3.7.a We do not communicate or use the results or performance of our AI systems as an argument to our stakeholders, we are not concerned by this assessment element | _(Concerned / Not concerned)_
+- [ ] 3.7.a (basic) We do not communicate or use the results or performance of our AI systems as an argument to our stakeholders, we are not concerned by this assessment element | _(Concerned / Not concerned)_
-- [ ] 3.7.b We communicate on our results and rely on them for our development without first having our work audited by an independent third party, without making evidence available
+- [ ] 3.7.b (basic) We communicate on our results and rely on them for our development without first having our work audited by an independent third party, without making evidence available
-- [ ] 3.7.c We have our work audited by an independent third party, or we make evidence available, before communicating our results and using them to communicate and rely on with our stakeholders
+- [ ] 3.7.c (basic) We have our work audited by an independent third party, or we make evidence available, before communicating our results and using them to communicate and rely on with our stakeholders

 <details>
 <summary>Expl3.7 :</summary>